-The applicant is requesting to change the zoning classification from GU (General Use) to RRMH-1 (Rural Residential Mobile Home) on a 1.18-acre parcel to develop one single-family residence.
-A companion application, 23SS00013, if approved, would amend the FLUM designation from AGRIC (Agricultural) to RES 1 (Residential 1).
+The applicant is requesting to change the zoning classification from GU (General Use) to RRMH-1 (Rural Residential Mobile Home) on a 1.21-acre parcel to develop one single-family residence.
+The subject parcel is currently undeveloped and has frontage on Pine Needle Street, a county-maintained roadway.
+Records indicate the subject parcel was purchased by the applicant on May 05, 2021.